 Manual version

-This manual is written for software version 1.0.
+This manual is written for software version 1.5.
 The manual is continually updated to match new software releases.
-The latest available manual version can be downloaded from simradyachting.com.
+The latest available manual version can be downloaded from www.simrad-yachting.com.

 Viewing the manual on the screen